Fellowships for PhD Students: Find and Secure Funding

 1

-Know the eligibility requirements…well.
+Know the eligibility requirements well.

-For every fellowship, know the requirements and follow everything to the letter.
-This includes the full list of all materials needed, as well as everything the awarding organization wants in a personal statement, research statement, work product submissions, etc. The last thing anyone wants is to fall short or get disqualified due to a technicality.
+This includes the full list of all materials needed, as well as everything the awarding organization wants in a personal statement, research statement, work product submissions, etc.

 2

-Know the organization’s goals…and how you fit.
+Know the organization’s goals and how you fit.

-This might be the most important point.
-Departments, NGOs, non-profits, and private businesses award fellowships for a reason – to further their research and capabilities in a specific area, and/or to attract and retain top talent.
 When applying to a fellowship, take the organization’s mission to heart.
 Of course, you should be applying to fellowships that fit your academic and professional goals anyway, but highlighting that relationship in your application materials can go a long way.

 3

-Get recommendations…from the right people.
+Get recommendations from the right people.

-Make sure your recommenders can speak to your qualifications personally and in detail.
+Make sure your recommenders can personally speak to your qualifications and in detail.
 Select professors and mentors who know your strengths, weaknesses, and can discuss how you will contribute to the field and why you will succeed.
-Awarding organizations want to know, with as much certainty as possible, that they’re picking the right fellows.

 4

-Get feedback…from multiple qualified people.
+Get feedback from multiple qualified people.

 Similar to your recommendations, ask professors and other subject-matter experts for candid and constructive feedback.
 Many professors have either gone through the fellowship process before or have been fellows themselves.
-Not only can they help you with the big application asks, but also with the finer and seemingly trivial details.